 2 Long-range applications by interface to other equipment

-Class A shipborne mobile equipment should provide a two-way interface for equipment which provides for long-range communications.
+Class A shipborne mobile station should provide a two-way interface for equipment which provides for long-range communications.
 This interface should comply with IEC 61162.

 Applications for long-range communications should consider that: